 No Windows Media Center in Windows 10

 In addition to announcing Windows 10 release date, Microsoft has also confirmed that Windows Media Center will not be available on Windows 10.
-On the official Windows 10 upgrade Q & A page, Microsoft has clearly mentioned Windows 10 will not be available on Windows 10.
-That is, none of the edition of Windows 10 will include Windows 10 and there will not be an official way to get Windows Media Center on Windows 10.
+On the official Windows 10 upgrade Q & A page, Microsoft has clearly mentioned that Media Center will not be available on Windows 10.
+That is, none of the edition of Windows 10 will include Media Center, and there will not be an official way to get Windows Media Center on Windows 10.

 What happens when I upgrade Windows 7 or Windows 8.1 with Media Center to Windows 10?